 How Long Does it Take to Recover from Swimmer’s Shoulder?

 The longevity of your shoulder pain depends upon early assessment, treatment or coaching technique interventions.
 Rapid assessment is the quickest way to identify what is causing your swimmer’s shoulder.
-Then a treatment and coaching plan can be implemented to return you to full training optimally.
-Chronic shoulder problems can often persist for 3 to 12 months if you ignore early intervention.
+Then You can implement a treatment and coaching plan to return you to full training optimally.
+If you ignore early intervention, chronic shoulder problems can often persist for 3 to 12 months.

 Please seek early diagnostic advice for an optimal resolution.